-January 10th, 2017 — Google updated its search algorithm and this change may influence your marketing strategies.
+On January 10th, 2017 Google updated its search algorithm and the change may end up influencing your marketing strategies.

-We have been receiving some inquiries on this topic and its effect on your pop ups, so we have followed up with a deeper dive to see if webmasters have noticed any issues.
+We have been receiving some inquiries on this change and its effect on Picreel pop ups, so we thought we’d follow-up with what we know so far and see if any webmasters have noticed any issues.

-Using relevant and targeted pop ups can play an important role in your acquisition strategy, and that’s fine!
-But you don’t want to be penalized and fail your marketing efforts by tripping Google’s bots.
+As a Picreel user you already know that using relevant and targeted pop ups can play an important role in your acquisition strategy, and you don’t want to give it up.
+But you also don’t want to be penalized and fail your marketing efforts by tripping Google’s bots.

-The good news is there are 100% legitimate ways to keep your pop ups running and doing the job of converting your traffic, and Picreel is already compliant.
-Here are a few facts to help answer any popup questions:
+The good news is there are plenty of legitimate ways to keep your pop ups running and doing their job of converting your traffic.
+Even better, Picreel is already compliant.
+Here are a few facts to help answer any popup questions you may have:

 Did you notice the close button?
 Make sure your pop ups are also easily dismissible.

+- Exit pop ups between pages wouldn’t count as interstitials.
 If you use such exit interstitial there is no reason to panic.
-In fact, John Mueller from Google answered questions about interstitials triggered by exit intent.
+In fact, John Mueller from Google answered questions about interstitials triggered by exit popups.
 This is not something that the recent Google update targets, and this is the very principal Picreel was built on!

 Do you use pop ups as a part of your marketing strategy?
 Did you revisit your strategy after the Google update?
+Have you noticed any changes in your mobile rankings?
 Let’s discuss in the comments below.